JoshDevHub/Mastermind/README.md

     - None indicates digits that aren't present in the code at all.
 - For each round of guessing, the Code Master gains 1 point.
 When the Code Breaker gets the code correct OR the game has reached 12 rounds in length, the game will end and the players will switch roles and play a new game.
 - After the second game, the player with the most points wins!

+In this game, the two players are always the user and a "computer" player that I've built.
+See if you can beat it :stuck_out_tongue:

 ## Special Thanks